 Moral of the story: Don’t mess with nature!

 Caution: Sōsuke.
 I think one of the reasons why Ponyo the goldfish princess fell in love with him is because at one point, he was very much paasa/pa-fall.
 When he “rescued” Ponyo, he made her a promise to “protect her forever.”
-Now if I were a fish and a human being would tell me that, I’d probably fall in love, too!
+Now if I were a fish and a human being would tell me that, I’d probably fall for his—excuse for the term—playboy words, too!

-Epilogue: But Sōsuke redeemed himself in the end, proving that he’s true to his word.
+Epilogue: But Sōsuke redeemed himself in the end, proving that he is, indeed, true to his word.
 When both their mothers were talking about their children's relationship, Sōsuke was upfront and he boldly told them that he would love Ponyo in all forms, whether as a little girl or as a goldfish.
-It's definitely a modern-day, anti-discrimination anime fit for 2017.
+That definitely made me conclude this film as a modern-day, anti-discrimination anime fit for 2017.